macjuul/blasteroids/README.md

 # Blasteroids

-Blasteroids is a 2D game that has a asteroid theme to it.
+Blasteroids is an asteroid-themed, 2D Game.